Fort Lonesome, Florida

 Fort Lonesome is a rural area located in southeastern Hillsborough County, Florida, United States, 36 mi southeast of Tampa.
 A sawmill briefly revived the area with a few houses and three stores in the early 1930s.
 It was short-lived: a fire destroyed the mill and eventually the "town" disappeared.
 Today, it is mainly a farming region.

 Geography

-Fort Lonesome is located at 27.7 degrees north, 82.1 degrees west (27.705, -82.146).
-The elevation for the community is 121 ft above sea level.
-This location is the intersection of State Road 674 (Ruskin-Wimauma Rd) and County Road 39S, the site of a gas station and power substation.
+Fort Lonesome is located at the intersection of State Road 674 (Ruskin-Wimauma Rd) and County Road 39S, the site of a gas station and power substation.

 Education

 The community is served by Hillsborough County Schools.